danipindado/danipindado.github.io/_posts/2017-03-10-stroke-rate-coming-back-to-pool-swim.md

 Thanks to the support of one user who sent me a fit file with debug information activated, I have come up with a band pass filter for the acceleration which should hopefully provide much more accurate values.

 Here you can see a chart showing the data read by the accelerometer (red) and the same signal after applying the digital filter (blue).
-Most of the noise is gone and it attenuates the effect of gravity. the result is a quite smooth curve oscilating around 0, which is what I am using now for estimating stroke rate.
+Most of the noise is gone and it attenuates the effect of gravity. the result is a quite smooth curve oscillating around 0, which is what I am using now for estimating stroke rate.

 <img src="{{site.baseurl}}/images/2017-03-10_21h43_42.png" width="100%">

-Of course behaviour might change from swimmer to swimmer.
-The algorithm has been fine tuned with just that one sample, plus some testing that I have performed in my living room :)
+Of course, behavior might change from swimmer to swimmer.
+The algorithm has been fine-tuned with just that one sample, plus some testing that I have performed in my living room :)

 It is optimized for crawl (mainly because this is the swimming style the user swam...).
 If you usually swim in a different style and stroke rate is not working accurately, maybe you can create a FIT file with debug info and share it with me.
 Info on this: take a look at page 19 of the [user guide](https://danipindado.github.io/downloads/pool_swim_user_guide.pdf){:target="_blank"}